from small one page howto to huge articles all in one place

 The optional relocated(5) table provides the information that is used in "user has moved to new_location" bounce messages.

 When the table is provided via other means such as NIS, LDAP or SQL, the same lookups are done as for ordinary indexed files.
+Managing such databases is outside the scope of Postfix.

-Alternatively, the table can be provided as a regular-expression map where patterns are given as regular expressions, or lookups can be directed to TCP-based server.
+Alternatively, the table can be provided as a regular-expression map where patterns are given as regular expressions, or lookups can be directed to a TCP-based server.
 In those case, the lookups are done in a slightly different way as described below under "REGULAR EXPRESSION TABLES" or "TCP-BASED TABLES".

 Table lookups are case insensitive.